 So, you just have to install Spark on one node.

-Spark utilizes the memory.
+Ans: Spark utilizes memory.
 The developer has to be careful.
-A casual developer might make following mistakes:
+A casual developer might make the following mistakes:

-The first problem is well tackled by Hadoop Map reduce paradigm as it ensures that the data your code is churning is fairly small a point of time thus you can make a mistake of trying to handle whole data on a single node.
+The first problem is well tackled by Hadoop Map reduce paradigm as it ensures that the data your code is churning is fairly small at a point in time thus you can make the mistake of trying to handle whole data on a single node.

-The full form of RDD is resilience distributed dataset.
-It is a representation of data located on a network which is
+Ans: The full form of RDD is a resilient distributed dataset.
+It is a representation of data located on a network that is

 RDD provides two kinds of operations: Transformations and Actions.